spreedly/mobile-sdk-ios/README.md

 }
 ```

+### Apple Pay with `ExpressBuilder`

+You can use Apply Pay with either the Express UI or with a custom UI.
+Once you have followed the steps above, go to the [Apple Pay Developer](https://developer.apple.com/documentation/passkit/apple_pay/) site and follow the 'Setting up Apple Pay' steps.

-If you support Apple Pay for pay-ins, you must create and configure a `PKPaymentRequest` instance then set it on the `ExpressBuilder` instance.
+To use Apple Pay with Express you must create and configure a `PKPaymentRequest` instance then set it on the `ExpressBuilder` instance.

 ```swift
 let request = PKPaymentRequest()